DHRI-Curriculum/Data-and-Ethics/lessons.md

 ### Challenge: Analysis

-As we consider the types of analysis that we choose to apply onto our data set, what are we representing and leaving out?
-How do we guide our decisions of interpretation with our choices of analyses?
-Are we comfortable with the intended use of our research?
+1. As we consider the types of analysis that we choose to apply onto our data set, what are we representing and leaving out?
+2. How do we guide our decisions of interpretation with our choices of analyses?
+3. Are we comfortable with the intended use of our research?
 Are we comfortable with the unintended use of our research?
 What are potential misuses of our outputs?
-What can happen when we are trying to just go for the next big thing (tool/methods/algorithms) or just ran out of time and/or budget for our project?
+4. What can happen when we are trying to just go for the next big thing (tool/methods/algorithms) or just ran out of time and/or budget for our project?

 ## Visualized

+Visualizing your data helps you tell a story and construct a narrative that guides your audience in understanding your interpretation of a collected, cleaned, and analyzed dataset.
+Depending on the type of analysis you ran, different kinds of visualization can be more effective than others.
+Below are some examples of data visualization that can help you convey the message of your data.

 * Comparisons
     * bar & line